andreygubarev/ansible-debian/README.md

 `tmproot_*` roles implement the following logic:
-1.1 Mount tmpfs to `/mnt/tmproot` and performs `debootstrap` into it 1.2 Copies SSH keys from root partition to `/mnt/tmproot` 1.3 Stops all running services
-1.4 Pivot root and temporary root
+1.1 Mount tmpfs to `/mnt/tmproot` and performs `debootstrap` into it 1.2 Copies SSH keys from root partition to `/mnt/tmproot` for `root` user 1.3 Stops all running services (except SSH and NetworkManager) 1.4 Pivot root and temporary root
 1.5 Starts SSH server
 1.6 Unmounts root partition